hmbotelho/FIS_analysis/README.md

 4. Organoid Analyst concatenates the `objects.csv` files (one per well) generated during the image analysis process.

 5. Under `2.
-Settings` enter or select relevant information about the experiment:
+Settings` enter or select relevant information of the experiment:

     | **Parameter**                                  | **Value**                                                         |